 A person who focuses on his own happiness will invariably become preoccupied with self.
-Focusing on self results in misery and ultimate destruction.
+Focusing on self leads to misery and ultimately to eternal destruction.
 Jesus said, "For whoever wants to save his life will lose it, but whoever loses his life for me and for the gospel will save it."
-Focusing on happiness can also lead to wrong choices in life, and it can hinder one's ability to joyfully persevere in trials.
+Focusing on happiness can also lead to wrong choices in life.
+And when happiness is the goal, sacrificing for others and joyfully persevering in trials become next to impossible.